inaimathi/cl-leet/README.md

 but no longer shares any code.

 # THIS PROJECT IS STILL IN EARLY DEVELOPMENT STAGES
-##### but it has been upgraded from "kinda playable" to "mostly playable but ugly".
-It's still snippy about you buying more things than you can afford, or more than is available on a planet, but multiple people should now be able to play on the same server without anything exploding.
+##### but it has been upgraded from "mostly playable but ugly" to "almost completely playable and passably looking".
+It's still snippy about purchasing/conveying in some edge cases, but it shold be ok for the most part.

 To use it